Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/checkpoint_restart.md

 The checkpoint and restart times depend heavily on the bandwidth of the used filesystem and if gzip compression is enabled or not.

+!!! note "Advise to disable gzip compression"

     Since it has nearly no benefit on any of our filesystems we strongly advise to disable gzip compression by passing `--no-gzip` option to the `dmtcp_launch` command.
 Most times the checkpoint data is rather incompressible and gzip is single-thread bound and therefore offers no benefit on modern high bandwidth filesystems.

 We also provide a script that automatically detects when checkpoint files are written to the checkpoint directory and starts to copy these immediately afterwards to another directory passed to it as argument.
 This enables the possibility to write the checkpoint files to non-persistent but very fast memory such as a RAM disk and then asynchronously copy it from there to slower, persistent memory while executing the application.
-However it should be noted that copying the checkpoint has to be finished before the next checkpoint is written to the checkpoint directory, otherwise this can result in unexpected behavior.
+However, it should be noted that copying the checkpoint has to be finished before the next checkpoint is written to the checkpoint directory.
+Otherwise this can result in unexpected behavior.

 This script can be found here and can be used as shown below (using the RAM disk as checkpoint directory).

 ??? example "Asynchronous copy"